Berlin's Top 10 Attractions

 Extending all the way from the ruins of the Kaiser Wilhelm Memorial Church on Breitscheidplatz to Berlin's elegant Halensee neighbourhood, the affectionately termed Ku’damm is the most expensive address in the capital city and home to the most exclusive brands.
 Europe's biggest department store KaDeWe is also situated on the extension of the Ku'damm, on the street known to locals as the Tauentzien (short for Tauentzienstrasse).
 The little ones will just love the Zoological Garden, Germany's oldest zoo.

 The magnificent Charlottenburg Palace is located just out of the centre of the city.
-It was built in around 1700 on behalf of the Prussian Elector Friedrich III for his beloved wife Sophie Charlotte, who was very much revered by the people of the city, and is situated in the middle of a picturesque palace garden right next to the river Spree.
+The beautiful palace hosts fine collections of china and paintings and is situated in the middle of a picturesque palace garden right next to the river Spree.
 If you don't fancy a walk in the park, you can feed your mind instead in the Charlottenburg museums located directly opposite.

 Once the bustling heart of the city before the Second World War, then a no man's land from 1945 until the fall of the wall, the history of Potsdamer Platz has been eventful to say the least.
 It changed completely after the fall of the wall in 1989 and is now dominated by the presence of the Sony Center, skyscrapers and endless shops.
 What's more, Potsdamer Platz is the main place to be for stars and celebrities, and not only during film festivals.